 Information for grant holders submitting scientific Progress and Final reporting on grant outcomes.

-Scientific Progress Reports are required for specific grant programs, including NHMRC Clinical Trials and Cohort Studies and some Medical Research Future Fund Research Grants.
+Scientific Progress Reports are required for specific grant programs, including NHMRC Clinical Trials and Cohort Studies.
 Refer to the Grant Schedule and relevant Grant Guidelines for reporting requirements.

 Scientific Progress Reports are required to be submitted in the timeframes and format specified by NHMRC.
 This information can be found in RGMS as this may vary per grant.
 Failure to complete and submit reports may impact on current and future funding until the report is provided.